ReDI-School/intro-java/lesson1/exercises/exercise1.md

 If you have an idea, explain why!

-Now run the program - does it do what you have expected?
+Now run the program - does it do the thing you have expected?

 ### Question 2
 Take another look at your opened *Java* repl.